programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </code></pre>
 </div>

-### Step 5: Add final graph (the boxplot)
+#### Step 5: Add the final graph (the boxplot):

-We have not looked at boxplots yet, but they are created in a similar way to other graphs and have similar interactive behaviour (e.g. scrolling over a box will show the min, max, median, and interquartile range of the data).
+We have not looked at boxplots yet, but they are created in a similar way to other graphs and have similar interactive behaviour (e.g. scrolling over a box will show the minimum, maximum, median, and interquartile range of the data).

 ```python
 fig.add_trace(